Covid-19 isolation gives Britain a taste of 'no-deal' Brexit chaos - KVIA

 “We have our drivers who do not want to go to the UK because of fear to not be able to come back as the borders are closed,” said Vanessa Ibarlucea, a spokesperson for the French National Road Haulage Federation.
 “It is going to cause an issue regarding the flows which are likely to stop, and therefore cause a drying-up of supply across the Channel ahead of the Brexit day.”

-— Robert North, Hanna Ziady, Fanny Bobille, Fanny Wang and Stephanie Halasz contributed reporting.
+— Robert North, Pamela Boykoff, Hanna Ziady, Sarah Dean, Fanny Bobille, Fanny Wang and Stephanie Halasz contributed reporting.

 Comments